microsoft/MCW-Securing-Azure-IoT-solutions/Hands-on lab/HOL step-by step - Securing Azure IoT solutions.md

     sudo ./tpm_device_provision
     ```

     >**Note**:  This command will fail on a device that does not have a hardware or software TPM installed.
 In order to utilize a hardware-based TPM, you would need an actual device with a TPM security chip, or a nested machine with a TPM enabled virtual machine running.
 The Azure ARM template provisions an Azure VM Ubuntu image that does not have a hardware TPM enabled, nor does it have a software TPM installed.
 However, the Windows 10 `server` image does have a Gen2 image setup that allows nested virtualization with a Hyper-V Virtual TPM installed.
+As of 08/2021, a secured Azure Virtual Machine will surface as TPM, but it is not compatible with any of the current Azure IoT code/tools/software.

     ![This shows what happens with the device does not have a hardware or software TPM.](media/ex2_image003.png "Failed TPM command")